 To Israel belongs - present tense - the adoption as sons.
 God still calls Himself Israel's Father (Jeremiah 31:9), and calls Israel His children (Deuteronomy 14:1), His son (Exodus 4:22; Hosea 11:1), His first-born (Exodus 4:22; Jeremiah 31:9).

-choice they are - present tense - beloved for the sake of the fathers; 29. for the gifts and the calling of
+standpoint of God's choice they are - present tense - beloved for the sake of the fathers; 29. for the gifts and

-faithfulness of God, will it?
+nullify the faithfulness of God, will it?
 4. May it never be!
-Rather, let God be found true, though every man be found a liar, as it is written, "That You may be justified in your words, and
+Rather, let God be found true, though every man be found a liar, as it is written, "That You may be justified in your

 ~ Romans 3:3-4 ~

 God's promises to Israel are unconditional.
 He will keep His promises despite her unbelief.
 God has not rejected His people, has He?
 May it never be!
 The election of Israel is irrevocable.

 3. For I could wish that I myself were accursed, separated from Messiah for the sake of my brethren, my kinsmen according to the flesh 4. who are Israelites, to whom belongs the adoption as sons, and the glory and the covenants and the giving of the Law and the temple service and the promises, 5. whose are the fathers, and from whom is the Messiah according to the flesh, who is over all, God blessed forever.
 Amen.

 Paul did not say that the covenants . . . and the

 giving of the Law belonged - past tense - to Israel, but belongs to them - present tense.
 The covenants refer to the four unconditional covenants, and the giving of the Law to the